memfault/interrupt/_posts/2021-02-14-arm-semihosting.md

 In other words, an ARM based MCU can run C library functions such as, `int printf(const char *format, ...)`, `int scanf(const char *format, ...)`, or even `FILE *fopen(const char *filename, const char *mode)` on the host computer attached to it.

-And by doing so, it can benefinit from the screen, the keybord, or the disk of the host.
+And by doing so, it can benefit from the screen, the keyboard, or the disk of the host.

 ![]({% img_url semihosting/semihosting_overview.svg %})

 ## How it works

-This is done by halting the CPU target by the debuger agent, either by running into a breakpoint instruction (`BKPT 0xAB`  for ARMv6-M or ARMv7-M), or by sending a supervisor call instruction (`SVC 0xAB` or `SVC 0x123456`) depending on the target architecture or processor.
+This is done by halting the CPU target by the debugger agent, either by running into a breakpoint instruction (`BKPT 0xAB`  for ARMv6-M or ARMv7-M), or by sending a supervisor call instruction (`SVC 0xAB` or `SVC 0x123456`) depending on the target architecture or processor.

 This indicates to the host that the target is requesting a semihosting operation.

-The debuger agent then figures out the operation requested by the target, by reading the content of `r0`, and if necessary, accesses all other function parameters pointed by `r1`.
+The debugger agent then figures out the operation requested by the target, by reading the content of `r0`, and if necessary, accesses all other function parameters pointed by `r1`.

 At this point the CPU is still halted, the host will execute the requested operation and return the result in `r0` before allowing the processor to continue running its program.